PU2REO/Si5351ArduinoLite/README.md

 Hardware Requirements and Setup
 -------------------------------
-This library has been written for the Arduino platform and has been successfully tested on the Arduino Nano Chinese Clone.
+This library has been written for the Arduino platform and has been successfully tested on one [Arduino Nano Chinese Clone](https://www.google.com/search?q=aliexpress+arduino+nano).
 There should be no reason that it would not work on any other Arduino hardware with I2C support.

-For the Si5351, I used one of that cheap chinese modules plenty available on [AliExpress](https://www.google.com/search?q=aliexpress+Si5351).
+For the Si5351A, I used one of that [cheap chinese plug and play modules](https://www.google.com/search?q=aliexpress+Si5351) plenty available on the net.

 Example
 -------
-First, install the Si5351Arduino library into your instance of the Arduino IDE as described above.
+First, install the Si5351ArduinoLite library into your instance of the Arduino IDE as described above.

-There is a simple example named **si5351_example.ino** that is placed in your examples menu under the Si5351Arduino folder.
+There is a simple example named **si5351_example.ino** that is placed in your examples menu under the Si5351ArduinoLite folder.
 Open this to see how to initialize the Si5351 and set a couple of the outputs to different frequencies.
 The commentary below will analyze the sample sketch.

 Before you do anything with the Si5351, you will need to include the "si5351.h" and "Wire.h" header files and instantiate the Si5351 class.